 TheCellar is a UK-based fintech that provides its customers with a savings application for fine wines.
 Importantly, its customers physically own the purchased fine wines; TheCellar’s saving application just serves as a technical facilitator for the customer.

 The fine wines are kept “in bond” in an HMRC-approved wine storage facility in London.
 This setup and structure come with various benefits for the customer:

 a) in the event TheCellar would fall into bankruptcy, the fine wines would still belong to the customer, thus ring-fencing them from any insolvency proceedings;

 b) the buy-and-sell transactions and respective profits are considered exempt from capital gains tax; and

 c) The fine wines are insured with full coverage.

-Taking advantage of the “best-kept secret” in the financial market: fine wine, the “liquid gold,” as a saving asset.
+Taking advantage of the “best-kept secret” in the financial market: fine wine, or “liquid gold,” as a saving asset

 Now possible for every budget with flexible plans from £25